joangro/google-cloud-app-engine-pyramid/README.md

 # google-cloud-app-engine-pyramid

-Basic example on how to run [Pyramid framewrok](https://docs.pylonsproject.org/projects/pyramid/en/latest/) in the cloud
+Basic example on how to build a [Pyramid framewrok](https://docs.pylonsproject.org/projects/pyramid/en/latest/) application with Google Cloud

 ## Installation